-Alzheimer's disease (AD) is the most common cause of dementia in the elderly and a substantial burden to patients, caregivers, and the health care system [1].
-Approved treatments are few and of limited efficacy, serving mostly to slow or delay progression and not to cure the disease, despite significant research efforts by the National Institutes of Health and the pharmaceutical industry.
-A major barrier is that clinical disease assessment yields measures of limited value for characterizing diagnosis and quantifying disease progression and drug efficacy: clinical measures have substantial between- and within-person variation [2], and they vestigators is available at www.loni.ucla.edu/ADNI/Collaboration/ADNI\ Manuscript\Citations.pdf.

-1552-5260/\$ - see front matter © 2010 The Alzheimer's Association.
-All rights reserved. doi:10.1016/j.jalz.2010.03.002 likely lag far behind the underlying pathology onset and progression [3].
+Alzheimer's disease (AD) is the most common cause of dementia in the elderly and a substantial burden to patients, caregivers, and the health care system (1).
+Approved treatments are few and of limited efficacy, serving mostly to slow or delay progression, not to cure the disease, despite significant research efforts by the National Institutes of Health (NIH) and the pharmaceutical industry.
+A major barrier is that clinical disease assessment yields measures of limited value for characterizing diagnosis and quantifying disease progression and drug efficacy: clinical measures have substantial between- and within-person variation (2), and they likely lag far behind the underlying pathology onset and progression (3).
 Evidence to date suggests that the neurobiological development of AD affects brain physiology and function at multiple levels and across multiple locations.
-Researchers have proposed several potential in vivo biomarkers based on either fluid samples or neuroimaging, to ascertain the current status and track the progression of AD-related brain change.
-Many published articles have shown association with disease progression for potential biomarkers; examples include serum and cerebrospinal fluid (CSF) markers for $A\beta{42}$ , tau, and phosphorylated tau (P-tau) at residue 181 [4]; positron emission tomography (PET) imaging for amyloid burden [5] and for glucose metabolism [6,7]; and structural magnetic resonance imaging (MRI) for brain tissue volumetric changes [8].
+Researchers have proposed a number of potential in vivo biomarkers based on either fluid samples or neuroimaging, to ascertain the current status and track the progression of AD-related brain change.
+Many published papers have shown association with disease progression for potential biomarkers; examples include serum and cerebrospinal fluid (CSF) markers for A $\beta{42}$ , tau, and tau phosphorylated at residue 181 (P tau) (4); positron emission tomography (PET) imaging for amyloid burden (5) and for glucose metabolism (6,7); and structural magnetic resonance imaging (MRI) for brain tissue volumetric changes (8).